Robert Odell has gained invaluable life experiences by traveling and interacting with various cultures.

 A New Word

-Around 1921 the Germans coined a new phrase.
-The term "akronym" (a·kroo·nühm) referred to a word made up of the initials from a group of sentences.
-In the 1940s, the German name "akronym" became incorporated into the English language with the revamped spelling and pronunciation "acronym" (a·kruh·nuhm).
+Around 1921, the Germans coined a new phrase.
+The term "akronym" (a·kroo·nühm) refers to a word of the initials from a group of sentences.
+In the 1940s, the German name "akronym" became incorporated into the English language with the revamped spelling and pronunciation of "acronym" (a·kruh·nuhm).
 NASA (National Aeronautics and Space Administration) and NATO (North Atlantic Treaty Organization) are well-known acronyms.

 The initial letters of a phrase create an initialism.
 The term came into vogue in the late 19th century.
 Initialisms look like acronyms, but they are different.
 Not pronounced as words, we say each letter of an initialism separately.
 LGBT is an initialism, not an acronym.
-Unlike most initialisms, LGBT is growing, evolving, and covers far more than many people think.
+Unlike most initialisms, LGBT is growing and covers over four letters.

 The Addition of the "T"